ScuffleCloud/scuffle/crates/mp4/README.md

 For an implementation of ISO/IEC 14496-12 (the ISO Base Media File Format itself), see the [isobmff](https://crates.io/crates/isobmff) crate.

+Additionally it implements the Object Description Framework defined by ISO/IEC 14496-1 - 7.2.

 See the [changelog](./CHANGELOG.md) for a full release history.

 ### Feature flags